tangowithcode/tango_with_django_2/manuscript/chapter-css.md

 ## The Box Model {#section-css-box}
 When using CSS, you're never too far away from using *padding*, *borders* and *margins*.
 These properties are some of the most fundamental styling techniques which you can apply to the elements within your webpages.
 They are incredibly important and are all related to what we call the *CSS box model.*

-Each element that you create on a webpage can be considered as a box.
+Think of each element that you create on a webpage as having a surrounding box.
 The [CSS box model](http://www.w3.org/TR/CSS2/box.html) is defined by the [W3C](http://www.w3.org/) as a formal means of describing the elements or boxes that you create, and how they are rendered in your web browser's viewport.
 Each element or box consists of *four separate areas*, all of which are illustrated in the [figure below](#image-css-box-model).
-The areas -- listed from inside to outside -- are the *content area*, the *padding area*, the *border area* and the *margin area*.
+The surrounding box of an element can be split into three divisions, and these are (from inside to outside): the *padding area*, the *border area* and the *margin area*.
+The actual element itself (whether it be text or an image sits in the middle as the *content area*).

 {#image-css-box-model}
 ![An illustration demonstrating the CSS box model, complete with legend showing the four areas of the model.](images/css-box-model.png)